Surfing in Dorset

 The Bench

-The wave breaks across shallow reef with longer rights offering sections for barrels and snaps along the length of its ride.
+The waves here break across shallow reef, with longer rights offering sections for barrels and snaps along the length of its ride.

-The shorter more extreme left is not for the faint-hearted offering a slabbing takeoff and heavy barrel section reserved for expert surfers willing to risk board and body.
+The shorter, more extreme left is not for the faint-hearted, offering a slabbing takeoff and heavy barrel section reserved for expert surfers willing to risk surfboard, fins and body.

 Bournemouth Pier

-Despite not breaking very regularly Bournemouth has quite a big surf community with surf shops and even small local competitions.
+Despite not breaking very regularly, Bournemouth has quite a big surf community with surf shops and small local competitions.

-Bournemouth Pier itself offers fun waves throughout all states of tide and there’s even a Surfline webcam pointed at the break so you can check before you go.
+Bournemouth Pier offers fun waves throughout all states of the tide, and there’s even a Surfline webcam pointed at the break so you can check before you go.

 Boscombe Pier